amihaiemil/docker-java-api/README.md

 ### Usage

-Here is all you need to do in order to pull an Image and run a Container from/into the local Docker engine:
+Here is all you need to do in order to pull an Image and run a Container into the local Docker engine:

 ```java
 final Container started = new UnixDocker(new File("/var/run/docker.sock"))